ms-iot/content/win10/SetupRPI.md

         <li><b>Ethernet cable</b>.</li>
     </ol>

-		    Using several USB peripherals or high-current devices?
-Use a higher current power supply (>2.0A)
+		    If you are using several USB peripherals or high-current devices, use a higher current power supply (>2.0A).
 </div>

 <div class="row">
-    <h2>Put the Windows 10 IoT Core Insider Preview image on your SD Card</h2>
+    <h2>Put the Windows 10 IoT Core Insider Preview image on your SD card</h2>
     <p>We have provided a utility to provision your SD card with the Windows 10 IoT Core Insider Preview.
 The following steps can only be executed on a system running <a href="https://insider.windows.com">Windows 10</a> (build 10069 or higher).</p>
     <p>NOTE: you will need to follow these instructions on a <b>physical Windows machine</b> (and not a VM) because you need access to the SD card reader.</p>
 	<p>Follow these instructions to configure your SD card:</p>